-The intangible asset acquired as a result of the Novosteo Acquisition consists of in-process research and development ("IPR&D") related to NOV004, the Company's bone targeting molecule designed to accelerate fracture repair.
+The intangible asset acquired as a result of the Acquisition consists of IPR&D related to NOV004, the Company's bone targeting molecule designed to accelerate fracture repair.
 The value of the IPR&D was determined using discounted probable future cash flows.

-Significant assumptions used in determining the value of the intellectual property include the initiation of clinical trials and new drug application ("NDA") approval with respect to NOV004, probability of reaching various phases of development, costs and cost of goods sold, and the risk adjusted discount rate applied to the cash flows.
+Significant assumptions used in determining the value of the intellectual property include the timing and costs of clinical trials and NDA approval with respect to NOV004, probability of reaching various phases of development, costs and cost of goods sold, and the risk adjusted discount rate applied to the cash flows.